ssedinnn/IT-Home-Lab/README.md

 I built this home lab to gain hands-on experience with technologies and administrative tasks commonly encountered in IT support and Windows enterprise environments.

-Using Windows Server 2022 and Windows 11 virtual machines, I have built and expanded an Active Directory environment while practicing user administration, Group Policy, account security, file permissions, network resource deployment, DNS, DHCP, PowerShell administration, and troubleshooting.
+Using Windows Server 2022 and Windows 11 virtual machines, I have built and expanded an Active Directory environment while practicing user administration, Group Policy, account security, file permissions, network resource deployment, DNS, DHCP, PowerShell administration, user provisioning automation, and troubleshooting.

 Each lab includes step-by-step documentation, screenshots, challenges encountered, troubleshooting performed, and key concepts learned.